Tsonnet #18 - Property-based testing saves the day (and my sanity)

 First things first.
 Add the dependencies:

 The qcheck library is a QuickCheck (written in Haskell) inspired property-based testing library for OCaml.
 It pairs well with other testing libraries, like alcotest which is my preference for unit testing.
-The ppx_deriving_qcheck
+The ppx_deriving_qcheck is just a submodule from qcheck -- I'll explain why and what it does in a bit.

 Now let's configure dune to run the tests using these libraries:

-since it's an empty file so far.
+We're going to target the test_env file, and drop test_tsonnet since it's an empty file so far.

-And here's the test/test_env.ml
+And here's the test/test_env.ml file:

 Let's break it down: